bokov/21_rsa_grant/README.md

 By default, all the data used is the simulated version.

-If you downloaded the `SDOH_RSR_2013_prelim.csv` and `SDOH_RSR_2013_prelim.csv` from our shared folder just put them in the top level of this project folder and start working with `variableselection.R` (or a new script of your own).
+If you downloaded the `SDOH_RSR_2013_prelim.csv` and `SDOH_RSR_2013_prelim.csv` spreadsheets from our shared folder just put them in the top level of this project folder and start working with `variableselection.R` (or a new script of your own).
 Please remember to not add the data files to your repository.

 If you have the raw data and wish to use build `SDOH_RSR_2013_prelim.csv` and `SDOH_RSR_2013_prelim.csv` from scratch, create a script named `local.config.R`